JuanCisilino/FirebasePractice/README.md

 # FirebasePractice

 Native App with a Firebase login integrated
-Remote Config, CrashLytics and Analitics
+Remote Config, CrashLytics, Analitics and Cloud Messaging